dmbarbour/glas/docs/GlasCLI.md

 ## Glas Command Shell

-I envision users eventually 'living within' a live coded glas system.
-Instead of running individual applications, the user might (via command line or GUI) define `run.PID = App` and maintain a set of active applications via live coding.
-Instead of a GUI for a single app, we model a composite GUI for the composite app that renders subwindows for each `run.PID` app.
+I envision users eventually 'living within' a live-coded glas system.
+Instead of running specific applications on the command line, user actions through a desktop-like GUI could manipulate a collection of active applications.
+It seems feasible to model this as a composite application, such that 'gui' and 'http' route screen regions and user inputs to corresponding methods of component applications.

-I believe such a command shell can be modeled as an application with clever use of a reflection API.
-For example, we might model self-modifying code in terms of `sys.refl.patch.*` methods, adding a final bit of code to adjust the application namespace.
-Usefully, a patch could influence `settings.*` and integration, and automatically apply to modified source code in context of live coding.
+The main requirement is an effective reflection API.
+But manipulation of application settings requires special attention.

+Additionally, if we want to manipulate the runtime configuration through user actions (such as mirroring) we might need some built-in support for live coding, i.e. such that some code can be bound to state.

-Anyhow, this is a long term future goal, a direction to pursue after the command line interface is mature.
+I believe such a command shell can be modeled as an application maintaining an in-memory runtime patch to its own namespace.
+Live coding with self-modifying code.
+But this is a long term future goal, a direction to pursue after the command line interface is mature.